 Estuary View Medical Centre, Whitstable

-We would like to hear about your experiences of using UTCs in east Kent.
-We want to make sure patients have access to the right services, in the right place and we can focus on what matters most to you when accessing these services.
+We wanted to hear about your experiences of using UTCs in East Kent.
+Our aim was to ensure patients have access to the right services, in the right place, and to focus on what mattered most to you when accessing these services.